-The University of Tennessee Cotton Insect Scout School is scheduled for Friday, May 26 at the West Tennessee Research and Education Center in Jackson.
-The address in 605 Airways Blvd, Jackson TN.
+The UT Cotton Scout School is scheduled for the last Friday of the month, May 31st, at the West Tennessee Research and Education Center (605 Airways Blvd, Jackson).
 There is no fee, and preregistration is not required.
 Registration begins at 8:00 AM with the program starting at 8:30.
-Content will include hands-on training with an optional ‘go-to-the-field session’ after a box lunch.
-Topics covered will include cotton development, identification of insects (and their damage) weed and diseases and their damage, and weed identification.
+Content will include classroom and hands-on training with an optional ‘go-to-the-field session’ after a box lunch.
+Topics covered will include cotton development and identification and symptoms of insect pests, plant diseases, and weeds.

 Federal crop insurance programs have a prevented planting provision that can protect producers from the financial losses and risks associated with not being able to plant the intended crop within the desired planting period.
 Revenue Protection, Revenue Protection with Harvest Price Exclusion, Yield Protection, and Area Risk Protection insurance policies pay indemnities if producers were unable to plant the insured crop by a designated final planting date or within any applicable late planting period due to natural causes, typically drought or excess moisture.
 This post highlights several components of those provisions and provides a few examples.